clethrill/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 ### What Ezmerelda Knows
 Once she’s satisfied that the players are trustworthy, Ezmerelda is willing to share the following information:

-* She has come to the Abbey because Burgomaster Dmitri Krezkov told her that the Abbot appeared to be growing increasingly unstable, and that he feared for Krezk’s safety as a result.
+* She has come to the Abbey because Mayor Dmitri Krezkov told her that the Abbot appeared to be growing increasingly unstable, and that he feared for Krezk’s safety as a result.
 * Upon first visiting the Abbey, Ezmerelda—a weak clairvoyant—swiftly sensed that unquiet spirits lingered within its shadowed halls.
 She has intended to return ever since, planning to contact those spirits to further investigate the Abbot’s identity and the cause of his growing madness.
 (The chalk circle is meant to provide the medium for a seance, focusing the energies Ezmerelda must call upon and acting as a protective barrier against malevolent spirits.)
 * Three nights ago, she successfully found what she believes to be Ilya’s location: a cavern at the base of a spur of Mount Baratok along the northwestern shore of Lake Baratok.
 There’s one catch, however: Barovia’s werewolf pack uses the cave as its den, making any effort to rescue Ilya tremendously risky.
 * After capturing and interrogating a werewolf with the Barovian pack, Ezmerelda learned that the bulk of the pack will soon be departing Barovia to range beyond the Mists with Strahd's permission.
 The pack's expedition, Ezmerelda shares, will take place at dusk the following night.
 "My source didn't know how long the pack would be away," she notes.
 "It might be anywhere from twelve hours until twelve days, so we'll want to get in and out before dawn."